dfinity/examples/motoko/auth_client_demo/README.md

 }
 ```

-2. Run the following commands to install the dependencies:
+- #### Step 2: Run the following commands to install the dependencies:

 ```bash
 dfx deps pull